TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 If the input is "$0$", then why can't we take $x$ to be $0$, and apply the second line #text(fill:blue)[($"signum"(x) &#d x/(|x|)$)] of the definition ?

 To avoid this confusion, we adopt the following convention -\
-Given any input, we start reading from the topmost line to the bottom-most, and we apply the first applicable definition.
+Given any input, we start reading from the topmost line of the function definition to the bottom-most, and we apply the first applicable definition.

 So here, the first line #text(fill:blue)[($"signum"(0) &#d 0$)] will be used as the definition when the input is $0$.